-- On Linux: Use your package manager to install python2.7 or python3.6.
-If they are not available from your package manager, you must compile it from sources.
-For instance, visit https://github.com/dejacode/about-code-tool/wiki/BuildingPython27OnCentos6 for instructions to compile Python 2.7 from sources on Centos. - On Ubuntu 12.04, 14.04 and 16.04, you will need to install these packages first: python-dev bzip2 xz-utils zlib1g libxml2-dev libxslt1-dev - On Debian and Debian-based distros you will need to install these packages first: python-dev libbz2-1.
+- On Linux: Use your package manager to install python2.7.
+If Python 2.7 is not available from your package manager, you must compile it from sources.
+For instance, visit https://github.com/dejacode/about-code-tool/wiki/BuildingPython27OnCentos6 for instructions to compile Python from sources on Centos. - On Ubuntu 12.04, 14.04 and 16.04, you will need to install these packages first: python-dev bzip2 xz-utils zliblg libxml2-dev libxslt1-dev - On Debian and Debian-based distros you will need to install these packages first: python-dev libbz2-1.

-0 xz-utils zliblq libxml2-dev libxslt1-dev
+0 xz-utils zliblg libxml2-dev libxslt1-dev

-- On RPM-based distros, you will need to install these packages first: python-devel zlib bzip2-libs xz-libs libxml2-devel libxslt-devel
+• On RPM-based distros, you will need to install these packages first: python-devel zlib bzip2-libs xz-libs libxml2-devel libxslt-devel

-- On Windows:
+· On Windows: